SY22 Student Programs Analysis

 From Data to Action

-Enrichment activities also proved to be a consistent favorite, so recommending a 20% increase in those offerings wasn’t just about meeting demand—it was about investing in programming that builds lasting engagement for the school.
+Enrichment activities also proved to be a consistent favorite, so recommending a 20% increase in those offerings wasn’t just about meeting demand, it was about investing in programming that builds lasting engagement for the school.
 At the same time, the data showed that while first and second graders participated at the highest levels, older students were harder to engage.
-Many face competing responsibilities—jobs, sports, or other extracurriculars—that create barriers to participation.
-For these students, I recommended going beyond attendance tracking by gathering direct feedback to uncover their needs and design programs aligned with their interests.
+Many students face competing responsibilities such as jobs, sports, or other extracurricular activities that create barriers to participation.
+For these students, I recommend going beyond attendance tracking by gathering direct feedback to better understand their needs and design programs that align with their interests.

 To make these insights truly actionable, I built an interactive Power BI dashboard that tracks participation by grade level, program type, and time of year.
 Instead of relying on scattered reports, leadership now had a real-time view of trends and benchmarks to be able to turn reflection into strategy.